henrybarreto/SurvivalSharp/README.md

 [Download the Plugin](https://github.com/henrybarreto/HardcorePlus/raw/master/out/artifacts/HardcorePlus_jar/HardcorePlus.jar)

 ## Features
-It is trying to harder the survival changing some default features of the game, like:
+It is trying harder the survival changing some default features of the game, like:
 - Increasing the damage from all sources
 - Decreasing the damage that mobs taken
 - Decreasing the amount of XP gained